fillmorevang/CyberSecurity-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to etc/ansible.
+- Copy the ansible.cfg file to ~/etc/ansible.
-- Update the hosts file to include [elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+- Update the hosts file to include the hosts that you would like to manage eg: [ELK] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to http://[ELK.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_